kral2/macos-scripts/system-config/ansibled/README.md

 Notes about what's needed to setup a brand new operating system.

+> :warning: these playbooks are still experimental, not idempotent at the moment.
+Particularly true for the `install_gui_apps.yaml` playbook.

 ## Initial tasks that should be done asap

 - passwordless sudo for system group `admin`